Click here for all Articulate 360 FAQs.

 To track learners' progress in Storyline 360 and Studio 360 courses, publish them for Articulate Online or LMS.

 To track progress in Rise 360 courses, export them as LMS packages.

 If you're reviewing a video you created with Replay 360 or Peek 360, you can export it directly from Review 360 as an LMS package.
 Just click the ellipsis (...) in the upper right corner of the screen and choose Export to LMS.

 Do reviewers need an account to post feedback?

 Your content will remain intact on our servers for at least six months after your trial or subscription expires.
 Anyone who has direct links to review your content items will still be able to view them and add comments.
-However, you won't be able to access your Articulate Review home page where all your content items are listed.
+However, you won't be able to access your Review 360 home page where all your content items are listed.